Socket Infection After Tooth Extraction: What You Should Know

 Main Differences Between Dry Socket and Socket Infection:

-- Socket Appearance in Dry Socket: Empty with noticeable whitish bone walls.
+- Dry Socket Appearance: Empty socket with noticeable whitish bone walls.

-- Pain in Dry Socket: More intense and spontaneous, not necessarily triggered by touching the extraction site.
+- Pain in Dry Socket: More intense, and doesn’t always need touching to get worse.

 - Healing: Dry socket often resolves itself without treatment.